-The acquisition of title to resource properties is a very detailed and time-consuming process.
-The Corporation holds its interest in its properties indirectly through exploration permits and exploration applications.
-Title to, and the area of, the permits may be disputed or applications may lapse.
+The acquisition of title to mineral resource properties is a very detailed and time-consuming process.
+The Corporation holds its interest in its properties indirectly through mining concession rights, exploration permits and exploration applications.
+Title to, and the area of, the permits may be disputed, or applications may lapse.
+There may be area overlaps as in the case with INCRA.
 There is no guarantee that such title will not be challenged or impaired.
 There may be challenges to the title of the properties in which the Corporation may have an interest, which, if successful, could result in the loss or reduction of the Corporation's interest in the properties.
-There are garimpeiros (informal miners) operating within the Corporation's property, and there may be issues and difficulties that could arise, including title disputes and the risk of the garimpeiros encroaching onto active areas of the Volta Grande Project.
+There are garimpeiros (informal miners) operating from time to time within the Corporation's property, and there may be issues and difficulties that could arise, including title disputes and the risk of the garimpeiros encroaching onto active areas of the Volta Grande Gold Project.
+The Company always advises the proper authorities of any illegal garimpeiro mining activity on its properties.

-The Corporation may need to acquire title to additional surface rights and property interests to further exploration and development activities.
+The Corporation may need to acquire title to additional surface rights and property interests to further development and exploration activities.
 There can be no assurances that the Corporation will be able to acquire such additional surface rights.
 To the extent additional surface rights are available, they may only be acquired at significantly increased prices, potentially adversely affecting financial performance of the Corporation.